 Candidates who complete this online program are eligible for an Initial or Professional certificate in the teaching of literacy to Early Childhood/ Childhood (birth–grade 6) or Middle Childhood/Adolescent (grades 5–12) students.

 Candidates must have a bachelor’s degree or higher from an accredited institution, with a minimum GPA of 3.0.
 (Upon the recommendation of the Dean, Graduate Faculty Admissions Committee, or the director of Student Support Services, candidates whose GPA is less than 3.0 may be admitted on a conditional basis, provided that it is determined that the candidate has the necessary knowledge and skills to complete the program successfully.)
-Candidates must also have a Provisional, Initial, or Professional teaching certificate or comparable certificate from another state.
+Candidates must also have an Initial or Professional teaching certificate or comparable certificate from another state.
 Candidates must also have transcripts demonstrating arts and sciences, content area major, and pedagogical core consistent with our program requirements.